Sharpsharky/Dice-Roller/README.md

 ## Important

-If for some reason the actions fromnew input system don't resolve.
-Change it to old input system.
+If for some reason actions from new input system don't resolve then change them to old input system.